Price is the most influential reason when American shoppers decide to buy an item. The second reason is free shipping, followed by sales & discounts.

 Add factors that you think are important to your business.

-For the next step, survey your buyer personas.
+For the next step, consult your customer analytics, and then survey your buyer personas.

 Randomly select sample groups from your audience.
 Ask them questions like: